williamtroup/Syntax.js/README_NUGET.md

 - Full API available via public functions.
 - Fully styled in CSS/SASS (including the buttons) and compatible with the Bootstrap library.
 - Full CSS theme support (using :root variables).
-- Custom triggers for actions (when elements are rendered, options are updated, etc).
+- Custom triggers for actions (when elements are rendered, keywords are clicked, etc).
-- Fully configurable.
+- 12 of the most popular languages built in by default (you can add your own easily if yours is not supported by default).

 ## What browsers are supported?